bonyvah/asmanga/README.md

-See it on YouTube: https://youtu.be/rkLgohi5PlM?si=RGgCFMK4WsKfLJ_J
+See it on YouTube: https://youtu.be/OijyoS1tLGc?si=VUwaI4FTsXsgRycP
 Deployed: https://asmanga-uch.vercel.app

+Account credentials:
+Regular User: u@u.u
+Company Manager: aa_manager@asmanga.com
+Admin: admin@asmanga.com

+All of their password is 123456

 Deployment process:
 Frontend deployed on Vercel